jrandj/redhat/README.md

 		  failed_when: diff_cmd.rc == 0 or diff_cmd.rc >= 2
         ```

-	* Ansible lets you define when a particular task has “changed” a remote node using the changed_when conditional.
+	* Ansible lets you define when a particular task has “changed” a remote node using the `changed_when` conditional.
 This lets you determine, based on return codes or output, whether a change should be reported in Ansible statistics and whether a handler should be triggered or not. usually a handler is used to handle executing tasks only if there is a change.

 1. Playbooks

     * A playbook is a series of plays.
 An example of a playbook:
-        ```dnf
+        ```yaml
         ---
         - hosts: webservers
           become: yes